Partner since 2005

-Since 2005, Gucci has raised funds for UNICEF through various activities including events, corporate and employee donations, sales of an annual Gucci for UNICEF bag and grants made in association with the Gucci Children’s Collection.
+Working with UNICEF USA, Gucci has raised over $5 million for UNICEF programs since 2005 through various activities, including events, corporate and employee donations, sales of an annual Gucci for UNICEF bag.
+Additional funding support has been provided through grants made in association with the Gucci Children’s Collection.

 Total contributions to UNICEF's work to date top $20 million.

 In previous years Gucci has backed education initiatives in Burkina Faso, Malawi and Mozambique, among other countries, to ensure that the most disadvantaged children, including girls, orphans and those living in extreme poverty, can access quality education.
 Parternship-supported activities have reached 7.5 million children living in Sub-Saharan Africa and China.

 In June 2015, on the 10th anniversary of its UNICEF partnership, Gucci released a short docu-film, Growing Tall.
 Narrated by children, teachers and parents in a rural community in Mozambique, the film highlights progress made in education over a decade, and illustrates the power of education to transform lives, particularly for girls and women.